 I adapted this recipe from the original by Asha Gomez, a chef in Atlanta who grew up in India (September 2015 issue of Food and Wine).

 - 1 yellow onion, halved and thinly sliced

 - 6 cardamom pods, cracked

 - 3 star anise points

-- 3 cloves garlic, minced and mashed with 1 teaspoon salt
+- 3 cloves garlic, minced and mashed with 1 tsp salt

-- 2 chicken breast halves, skin and bone removed, cut into 1-inch dice (about 1 lb.)
+- 2 chicken breast halves (skin and bone removed) cut into 1-inch pieces

-- Fluff the pilaf with a fork and keep an eye out for the cardamom and star anise, pick them out and discard them.
-Garnish with golden raisins, chopped almonds, and cilantro.
+Fluff the pilaf with a fork and keep an eye out for the cardamom and star anise, pick them out and discard them.
+Spritz with fresh lemon juice.
+Garnish with golden raisins, chopped almonds, cilantro, and pass additional lemon wedges.

 - The lemon really makes this dish.
 Go ahead and serve everyone a wedge.

 - Great served with a simple sauté of summer squash, peas, chives and tarragon